ahodesuka/ampv/README.md

     $ ampv "videofile"

 ampv input configuration is loaded from `~/.mpv/input.conf` - and ignores all default mpv bindings.<br>
-An example input.conf is included in this repository.  mpv will retain settings in `~/.mpv/config` except for the `autofit*` and `geometry` settings
+An example input.conf is included in this repository.
+This example config is used if there is none in the previously stated location. mpv will retain settings in `~/.mpv/config` except for the `autofit*` and `geometry` settings.